Caesarean section

-Caesarean section, also known as C-section or caesarean delivery, is the surgical procedure by which one or more babies are delivered through an incision in the mother's abdomen, often performed because vaginal delivery would put the baby or mother at risk.
-Reasons for the operation include obstructed labor, twin pregnancy, high blood pressure in the mother, breech birth, and problems with the placenta or umbilical cord.
+Caesarean section, also known as C-section, cesarean, or caesarean delivery, is the surgical procedure by which one or more babies are delivered through an incision in the mother's abdomen.
+It is often performed because vaginal delivery would put the mother or child at risk (of paralysis or even death).
+Reasons for the operation include, but are not limited to, obstructed labor, twin pregnancy, high blood pressure in the mother, breech birth, shoulder presentation, and problems with the placenta or umbilical cord.
 A caesarean delivery may be performed based upon the shape of the mother's pelvis or history of a previous C-section.
 A trial of vaginal birth after C-section may be possible.
 The World Health Organization recommends that caesarean section be performed only when medically necessary.
-Most C-sections are performed without a medical reason, upon request by someone, usually the mother.